bjackman/millhouse/doc/index.rst

         Get a CPU signal showing the temperature of each thermal zone.
 One column for each thermal zone.

+   .. method:: stats.avg_temperature()

+        Get a DataFrame showing the average temperature in milliCelcius of each thermal zone during the trace collection.
+Linearly interpolates temperatures reported in the trace.

+        Return DataFrame has a single column 'avg_temperature' and uses the zone IDs as index labels.

 Internal Millhouse APIs
 -----------------------